omgmog/install-all-firefox/README.markdown

 $ ./firefoxes.sh "2 3"
 ```

-Usage share options are based on data from [StatCounter's global statistics](http://gs.statcounter.com) for August 2013.
+Usage share options are based on data from [StatCounter's global statistics](http://gs.statcounter.com) for April 2014.

 You can specify the `locale` to use, from the list of available `locale` options.
 By default `en-GB` is used.